-Join Scott Hirsch for an in-depth discussion in this video Dialogue editing: Part one, part of Mixing a Short Film with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Dialogue editing: Part one, part of Pro Tools: Mixing a Short Film.

 At this stage of the project we have taken the time to break out the OMF clips into all of our template tracks.
 As you see here we have narrowed our session down to only the necessary clips and they're all neatly organized in the timeline, checker boarding back and forth in the dialogue tracks between scenes.
 In this movie we'll explore some techniques that will help finesse these newly organized clips into coherent dialogue and sync tracks that play seamlessly throughout a scene.
 The first thing we should do here is hide all of these muted clips we didn't use from the original OMF import.